-I attended one of the first meetings of Side by Side Scotland – an international movement of Christian and Muslim women coming together for Gender Justice which is soon launching in Scotland as part of Scottish Interfaith Week 2019 #SIFW19.
+I attended one of the first meetings of Side by Side Scotland – an international movement of women of faith coming together for gender justice which is soon launching in Scotland as part of Scottish Interfaith Week 2019 #SIFW19.

-The key focus of the meeting was looking at Faith groups and how they can use gender justice to move forward and empower both men and women, rather than oppressing either and understanding how it is a community issue that impacts everyone as well as generations to come not just those fighting for it now.
+The key focus of the meeting was looking at how faith groups can use gender justice to move forward and empower people of all genders, and understanding how it is a community issue that impacts everyone as well as generations to come not just those fighting for it now.

 In order to do this, it was agreed that systems needed to be changed.
 However, the way we make that change is something that perhaps needs to be looked at more closely and is not universal for all groups of faith or for all areas around the world.
 As, Valerie from Christian Aid explained,

 “Each country has its own identity, own needs as well as their own rights to strive for and change when it comes to gender justice.”